 If you want to add cheese your burger (my favorite dairy free/vegan cheese slices is by the brand Follow Your Heart), add a slice to the top of the patty about 2-3 minutes before taking them out of the oven to allow it to melt slightly.

-I like to serve this recipe in a very traditional way with all the good toppings.
+I like to serve these roasted black bean quinoa burgers in a very traditional way with all the best toppings.
 Tomato, ketchup, cheese, lettuce, onion and my spicy tahini dressing.

-These burgers have a Mexican flavor with the cilantro and salsa, so they pair well with chips, salsa and guac!
+These burgers have a Mexican flavor with the cilantro and salsa, so they pair well with chips, salsa and guacamole as well!

 Try these recipes next!